dragonflyoss/design/systems-analysis/peer-cache-encryption-storage.md

   * **Data Security**: Encrypting cached data protects sensitive information from unauthorized access, especially in environments where peers might store data on insecure disks.
   * **Compliance**: Addresses potential compliance requirements for data at rest and in transit within the P2P network.
-  * **Integrity**: Helps ensure the integrity of cached data by detecting tampering attempts.

 ## Goals